cytoscape/cytoscape-manual/docs/Creating_Networks.md

 -   Click **Enter** to start the search.

--   The CyNDEx-2 **FInd Networks** dialog window will open and show the search results
+-   The CyNDEx-2 **Find Networks** dialog window will open and show the search results

 -   By default, results are returned in order of relevance based on the search terms you provided; you can change the sorting criteria by clicking on the column headers.